Thom polynomials relative to prescribed maps around the boundary: Introduction

+Multi-singularities of maps have also been deeply studied in the complex algebraic/analytic category~\cite{Ron73, Ron84, Kle87, Rim02, Kaz03, Kaz06, Ohm24}.
+Although few are known in the real $C^\infty$ category~\cite{Her75, Ron80, Szu86, ESz02}, real multi-singularities on singular Seifert surfaces play important roles in~\cite{ESz03, SSzT02, Tak04, Tak06}.
+In particular, Ekholm--Sz\H{u}cs~\cite{ESz03} essentially showed a relative version of Herbert's multiple-point formula, which enumerates $A_0^k$-points of immersions.
+This is suggestive evidence for relative Thom polynomials of multi-singularities.
+We give the precise statement and proof of a relative version of Herbert's multiple-point formula (\cref{section:rel-multi}).
+We also apply it to generalize Ekholm--Sz\H{u}cs' formula for Ekholm's linking invariant of generic immersions~\cite{Ekh01a} (\cref{section:linking}).
+Note that the linking invariant has recently been applied to the study of complex singularities and high-codimensional knots~\cite{PS24, PT25, GT25}.

-It would be interesting to determine correction terms for other singularity types and in broader contexts of Thom polynomial theory (cf.~\cite{Kaz06, Ohm24}).
+It would be interesting to find structure theorems and determine correction terms for other singularity types and broader contexts in Thom polynomial theory (cf.~\cite{Kaz06, Rim24, Ohm24}).
 This direction would illuminate the aspect of Thom polynomials as topological obstructions.